CO

 Colombian Coffee

-World-renowned coffee known for its rich flavor and medium body.
-Best experienced at a traditional café.
+World-renowned coffee from regions like Huila, Quindío, and Caldas, known for its smooth, balanced flavor and medium body.
+Best experienced at traditional cafés or specialty coffee shops showcasing single-origin beans.

 Sancocho